 If the court finds domestic violence has occurred, it may issue a protective order.
 In emergency situations, the court has the jurisdiction to grant an emergency protective order that lasts up to 10 days.
 Once the temporary order is in place, a second hearing will be held to determine if a permanent, one year, order is necessary.

-How to Request a Domestic Violence Protective Order (DVPO)
+What is a Domestic Violence Protective Order (DVPO)?

 Domestic violence protective orders (DVPO) are crucial to keeping victims of domestic violence safe from further abuse.
 If a protective order is granted, it can compel the defendant to refrain from harassing, threatening, or abusing the plaintiff.
 It may also lead to the eviction of the guilty party from the household or family home.
 Furthermore, DVPOs seriously impact custody matters, often resulting in temporary custody being awarded to one parent or a guardian.